• Skip to primary navigation

 3. Mix together the parmesan cheese and bread crumbs.
 Coat the ravioli in the mixture.

-Breaded ravioli lined up on a baking sheet.
+Breaded ravioli lined on a baking sheet.

 4. Place breaded ravioli on a baking sheet.
 Dip ravioli in oil at 300F and cook until ravioli is golden brown.